 - Use at least some salt.
 Salt is a traditional ingredient in sauerkraut because it increases shelf life, texture, and flavor.
 The amount of salt used can vary according to personal taste preference.
 We recommend 1 to 3 Tbsp. per quart of water.
 When making sauerkraut, it’s also important to choose the right salt, like Celtic Sea Salt.
 For those that don’t want to use salt, check out our salt-free sauerkraut recipe.

-- Create an anaerobic environment, an absolute essential in the sauerkraut-making process.
+- Create an anaerobic environment.
+This is an absolute essential in the sauerkraut-making process.
 The cabbage must be completely submerged underneath a brine in order for the lactic acid bacteria to proliferate.
 This is important for protecting your ferment from unwanted bacteria (or mold).
 Fermentation weights can help keep your cabbage submerged.

 - Give it time.
 You can ferment sauerkraut for only a few days before moving to cold storage, but giving sauerkraut a lower temperature and longer fermentation time can develop the flavor and texture a little better.
 We suggest letting it ferment for 2 weeks, though experimenting with time and taste is the best way to determine what time frame works best for you.